Posted on: November 9, 2023

 Bronto also makes North America's biggest boom lift for firefighting.
 The Bronto Skylift F230 RPX – affectionately called The Beast – has a vertical reach of 230 feet for access to the 20th story of a high rise.

-How Do You Get Boom Lift Certified?
+How Do You Get Boom Lift Training?

 OSHA requires operator safety training for anyone operating a boom lift on the job.
 There's a classroom portion as well as hands-on instruction and an in-person evaluation of an operator's skills.